kragen/derctuo/spark-gap-logic.md

-The above falls short of being a fully worked out design for digital sequential logic using spark gaps, resistors, and capacitors, but I think it amounts to a convincing argument that it's practically doable, though only over a fairly narrow voltage range in the normal atmosphere (400–4000V); it might be easier to debug something closer to the middle of that range, like 1200V, than designs near the limits,
+The above falls short of being a fully worked out design for digital sequential logic using spark gaps, resistors, and capacitors, but I think it amounts to a convincing argument that it’s practically doable, though only over a fairly narrow voltage range in the normal atmosphere (400–4000V); it might be easier to debug something closer to the middle of that range, like 1200V, than designs near the limits,